Rum Soaked Cake

 With over 200 easy and delicious dinner ideas, you'll never have to worry about what to make for dinner again.

-• White Box Cake Mix: Truly you can use any type of cake mix for this recipe, spice cake is also a favorite.
-No need to make a cake from scratch.
-This has all the dry ingredients for the cake mix such as all purpose flour, etc.
+• White Box Cake Mix: In a hurry?
+No need to make a cake from scratch!
+This mix has all the dry ingredients for the cake.
+This has the cake flour, baking powder and other ingredients for the best cake.

 • Instant Pudding Mix: This is what makes the sponge cake Super moist.